mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

 {% include verse.html
-text="See now that I, even I, am he; **there is no god besides me**.
-I kill, and I make alive; I wound, and I heal; and no one can deliver from my hand." verse="Deuteronomy 32:39"
+text="See now that I, I am He, And **there is no god besides Me**; It is I who put to death and give life.
+I have wounded and it is I who heal, And there is no one who can deliver from My hand." verse="Deuteronomy 32:39" version="NASB1995"
 %}

 {% include verse.html
-text="I am YHWH; that is my name; **my glory I give to no other**, nor my praise to idols." verse="Isaiah 42:8"
+text="I am YHWH.
+That is my name. **I will not give my glory to another**, nor my praise to engraved images." verse="Isaiah 42:8"
 %}

 {% include verse.html
-text="For my own sake, for my own sake, I do it, for why should my name be profaned? **My glory I will not give to another.**" verse="Isaiah 48:11"
+text="For my own sake, for my own sake, I will do it; for how would my name be profaned? **I will not give my glory to another.**" verse="Isaiah 48:11"
 %}

 ## Whose Name Are We Saved By?

 {% include verse.html
-text="I, I am YHWH, and besides me there is no savior." verse="Isaiah 43:11"
+text="I myself am YHWH.
+Besides me, there is no savior." verse="Isaiah 43:11"
 %}

 {% include verse.html
-text="Declare and present your case; take counsel together!
-Who told this long ago?
-Who declared it of old?
-Was it not I, YHWH? **There is no other god besides me, a righteous God and a Savior; there is no one besides me.** Turn to me and be saved, all the ends of the earth!
-For I am God, and there is no other.
-By myself I have sworn; from my mouth has gone forth in righteousness a word that shall not return: <strong>“To me every knee shall bow, every tongue shall swear.”</strong>" verse="Isaiah 45:21"
+text="Declare and present it.
+Yes, let them take counsel together.
+Who has shown this from ancient time?
+Who has declared it of old?
+Haven’t I, YHWH? **There is no other God besides me, a just God and a Savior.** There is no one besides me.
+“Look to me, and be saved, all the ends of the earth; for I am God, and there is no other.
+I have sworn by myself.
+The word has gone out of my mouth in righteousness, and will not be revoked, that **to me every knee shall bow**, every tongue shall take an oath." verse="Isaiah 45:21"
 %}